klabranche/pytoh/README.md

 You will be promtped to login into GitHub if you have not already done so in Visual Studio Code.

 1. Re-open the Codespace by selecting the `<> Code` menu in your browser; select `Codespaces` tab.
-1. Select the randomly named Codespace and then `Open this codespace in VS Code desktop` when the Codespace page starts to load.
+1. Every Codespace created by GitHub is given a random name.
+Select the randomly named Codespace; then `Open this codespace in VS Code desktop` when the Codespace page starts to load.

 ![open-vs-desktop](https://user-images.githubusercontent.com/1045379/172486475-82b48b7a-9c1c-4a45-8c32-11ba97b5d10e.png)

-1. Select `Open` when you get "this site is trying to open Visual Studio Code" popup.
+3. Select `Open` when you get "this site is trying to open Visual Studio Code" popup.
-1. Select `Open` when you get "allow an extension to open this URI?" popup.
+3. Select `Open` when you get "allow an extension to open this URI?" popup.

 With your Codespace now running: